 How to Tell if Your Snake is Male or Female

-Both male and female snakes have a cloaca, located on the underside of the snake, at the base of the tail.
-The cloaca serves several purposes: snakes urinate and defecate out of it, and it also contains their sex organs.
-When ready to mate, his hemipenes pop out of the cloaca, and he inserts them into the females.
+Both male and female snakes have a cloaca, which is located on the underside of the snake at the base of the tail.
+The cloaca serves two main purposes: snakes urinate and defecate out of it, and it contains their sexual organs.

 Both of these methods must only be attempted by experienced snake keepers.
 If you’ve never probed or popped a snake before, ask a veterinarian or herpetologist to help you.

-It requires inserting a thin, metal “sexing probe” into the snake’s cloaca, and measuring how deep it goes.
-A deeper probe indicates the presence of “hemipenis pockets,” meaning the snake is male.
+Probing is the most intrusive way of sexing snakes, but also the most accurate.
+It requires the insertion of a thin, metal “sexing probe” into the snake’s cloaca, and measuring how deep it goes.
+A deeper probe indicates the presence of “hemipenis pockets,” meaning that the snake is male.

 - Lubricate the probe well, using K-Y jelly or petroleum jelly.

 - Find the snake’s cloaca.
 It’s on the snake’s belly, at the base of the tail.
 Bend the snake’s tail to see where the two openings are located.

 - Insert the probe into one of the two openings, going towards the tail.
 Slide the probe slowly.
 Stop sliding when you feel resistance.

 - Place your thumb on the probe to measure how far it went, then pull it out gradually.

 If the probe was able to be inserted further than the width of your snake, your snake is male.
 If the probe went down only two or three scales, it’s probably a female.